jagadeesanv0611/Marketing_Campaign_Performance_Prediction/README.md

 -  joblib is used to dumb the model file as Pkl format.

 # Dataset:
--  Source : Marketing Campaign Performance Prediction Datasets:
+Source : Marketing Campaign Performance Prediction Datasets:
--  Dataset Files
+Dataset Files:
 -  nykaa_campaign_data_with_nulls.csv
 -  purplle_campaign_data_with_nulls.csv
 -  tira_campaign_data_with_nulls.csv